-✓ Beaumont Cherry Valley WD 42.51 percent or 6,802 ac-ft/yr ✓ City of Banning 31.43 percent or 5,029 ac-ft/yr ✓ South Mesa Water Company 12.48 percent or 1.997 ac-ft/yr ✓ Yucaipa Valley Water District 13.58 or 2,173 ac-ft/yr
+✓ Beaumont Cherry Valley WD 42.51% or 6,802 ac-ft/yr ✓ City of Banning 31.43% or 5,029 ac-ft/yr ✓ South Mesa Water Company 12.48% or 1.997 ac-ft/yr ✓ Yucaipa Valley Water District 13.58% or 2,173 ac-ft/yr

 - After the first 10 years of operation, Appropriators can extract only the amount each has in storage or credited to them.
-An Appropriator shall provide Watermaster with sufficient funds to replace any amount of overproduction that may have occurred over a five-year consecutive period. - The Watermaster has the authority to enter into Groundwater Storage Agreements with producers for the storage of supplemental water, wellhead protection and recharge, well abandonment, well construction, monitoring, replenishment, mitigation of overdraft, and collection of assessments. - Supplemental replenishment water can be in the form of recycled water, imported State Project Water, or other imported water.
+An Appropriator shall provide Watermaster with sufficient funds to replace any amount of overproduction that may have occurred over a five-year consecutive period. - If any Overlying Party produces less than five times the share of the safe yield assigned to it during any five year period, the unused portion shall be apportioned to the Appropriators based on the percentages earlier described herein on a five-year rotating basis starting with Fiscal Year 2008/09. - Any Appropriator may transfer all or any portion of its Production Right or Temporary Surplus to another Appropriator. - The Watermaster has the authority to enter into Groundwater Storage Agreements with producers for the storage of supplemental water, wellhead protection and recharge, well abandonment, well construction, monitoring, replenishment, mitigation of overdraft, and collection of assessments.

+- Supplemental replenishment water can be in the form of recycled water, imported State Project Water, or other imported water.
 Replenishment can be accomplished by spreading and percolation, injection, or in-lieu use of surface water or imported water. - A minimum of 200,000 ac-ft of groundwater storage capacity shall be reserved for conjunctive use.
-Any person, party to the Judgment can make reasonable beneficial use of the groundwater storage capacity for storage of supplemental water provided that it is in accordance with a storage agreement with Watermaster.

-Minimal producers, those producing less than 10 ac-ft/yr from the basin, and not listed in the Judgment, are exempt from the provisions of the Judgment.
+Any person, party to the Judgment can make reasonable beneficial use of the groundwater storage capacity for storage of supplemental water provided that it is in accordance with a storage agreement with Watermaster. - Minimal producers, those producing less than 10 ac-ft/yr from the basin and not listed in the Judgment, are exempt from the provisions of the Judgment.